blahblah-blah2305/RetroHockey/Assets/tests/Dylan/BoundaryTest2.md

-# 🧱 Boundary Test 2 — BT-002: Puck Stays Inside Rink
+# 🧱 Boundary Test 2 — BT-002: PlayerController Zone Limits

 **Goal:**
-Verify the puck is also properly contained within rink boundaries.
+Confirm that the PlayerController script correctly prevents the player from moving outside the allowed rink area.

 **Rationale:**
-Ensures puck physics and colliders match the same wall limits as the player, preventing tunneling or escaping the rink.
+This verifies that position clamping or movement boundaries inside the PlayerController work as intended — the player should stop at the edge and not slide out of bounds.

 **Expected Result:**
-The puck rebounds or stops correctly when reaching any wall.
+When automatic movement pushes the player toward the rink edges, their position remains within the legal min/max X and Y values set in PlayerController.

 **Outcome:**
-✅ **PASS** — Puck consistently stayed within bounds on all sides.
+✅ **PASS** — Player movement correctly stopped at rink edges with no boundary violations detected.